Kunōzan Tōshō-gū: History

 Mount Kunō (216 meters) is a steep peak on Suruga Bay, and the site of an ancient Buddhist temple called Kunō-ji (久能寺) dating to at least the early Nara period.
 The temple prospered during the Kamakura period under the famous prelate Enni, who introduced the cultivation of green tea to the region.
 After the conquest of Suruga Province by the warlord Takeda Shingen, the temple was relocated to what is now Shimizu-ku, and the mountain top fortified into a mountain castle (Kunō-jo (久能城).
 After the fall of the Takeda clan, Suruga Province came under the control of the Tokugawa clan.

 After Tokugawa Ieyasu retired to Sunpu Castle, he continued to maintain the fortifications on Mount Kunō.
 After his death, Tokugawa Hidetada ordered that he be buried on its peak, and had the first shrine buildings erected.
 The 3rd shōgun, Tokugawa Iemitsu, relocated Ieyasu's grave to the Nikkō Tōshō-gū, but a portion of his deified spirit was held to still reside on Mount Kunō.
 The shrine was kept in good repair by the Sunpu jōdai until the Meiji Restoration.

 With the overthrow of the Tokugawa by the new Meiji government, and the subsequent separation of Buddhism and Shintō, the Kunōzan Tōshō-gū suffered the loss of a number of its structures and much of its revenue.
 At the present, most of the surviving buildings of the Kunōzan Tōshō-gū are protected by the national government as Important Cultural Properties and the whole mountain is protected as a National Historic Site.

 Enshrined kami

 The primary kami of Kunōzan Tōshō-gū is the Tōshō-Daigongen (東照大権現), the deified spirit of Tokugawa Ieyasu.
 Secondary kami, enshrined after the start of the Meiji period, are the spirits of Toyotomi Hideyoshi and Oda Nobunaga.

-A subsidiary Hie Shrine dedicated to Ōyamakui-no-kami was established during the Meiji period.
+A subsidiary Hie Shrine dedicated to Oyamakui no Kami was established during the Meiji period.